Key concepts

 Reports

 Just as there are a range of questions and Routes, the full report contains many different components.
 If you fill in every single available question, the report will be fully populated.
-However in practice you will choose a shorter Route.
+However in practice you will usually choose a shorter Route.
 You can then generate a report and delete any parts which are not relevant to your assessment.

 Last updated